 Courtney Thorsson

-Courtney Thorsson is an associate professor in the English Department at the University of Oregon, where she teaches, studies, and writes about African American literature from its beginnings to the present.
+Courtney Thorsson is an author and associate professor in the English Department at the University of Oregon, where she teaches, studies, and writes about African American literature from its beginnings to the present.

 Praise for THE SISTERHOOD